SevgiAkten/pycellga/_sources/index.rst.txt

 This structure allows each individual to interact only with its neighboring individuals, promoting diversity and maintaining a balance between exploration and exploitation during the optimization process.
 `pycellga` has machine coded operators with byte implementations.
-Beside it has Alpha-male CGA, Machine Coded Compact CGA and Improved CGA with Machine Coded Operaors for real-valued optimization problems.
+Beside it has Alpha-male CGA, Machine Coded Compact CGA and Improved CGA with Machine Coded Operators for real-valued optimization problems.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Table of Contents:

-   modules
+   installation
+   pycellga
+   usage_examples
+   contributing
+   citing